ChaseHBehrens/Color_Space/README.md

 # How to use
 Versions 13 and on use arrow keys to rotate the 3d environment.
 # Initial versions
-I started by creating an even distribution over the RGB color space.
-However this is not perceived uniformly by the human eye.
-There are visually distinct sections of smoothness and separation around the edges.
+I started this progect back in 2021 when I evenly devided the RGB color spectrum using simple math functions.
+However, this is not perceived uniformly by the human eye.
 <br><br>
 ![image](https://github.com/user-attachments/assets/9d64204b-de6f-4de4-a8f0-dd7f8dffa543)
 # CIELAB color space